Banking Images

 • Confirm a physical check, deposit slip or statement in just a few clicks.

-Enables a financial institution to:
+It enables a financial institution (FI) to:

-• Build trust and enhance customer satisfaction and loyalty by maintaining accurate and easily referenced digital copies of important documents.
+• Build trust and enhance customer satisfaction and loyalty by maintaining accurate and easily referenced digital copies of important documents

-Enables developers to:
+It enables developers to:

-What is supported?
+What is Supported

 • Account: Checking, savings, etc.

-• Type: Check, deposit slip, statement
+• TypeCheck, deposit slip, statement

 • Date range: